GoldenAether/The-Cosmos-Project/README.md

 <br>
 <br>
 <br>
-<strong>-Thank You to windnedr for letting use the origanal  Harmony code and for extra coding help</strong><br>
+<strong>-Thank You to windnedr for letting me use the origanal Harmony code and for extra coding help</strong><br>
 <br>
 <br>
 <br>